Espyo/Pikifen/README.txt

-﻿Pikmin fangame engine
+﻿Pikifen

-An engine that allows users to create their Pikmin fangames easily.
+A fan-made Pikmin engine that allows users to create and play their own Pikmin content.

-This project is still under construction, so expect weird things to happen.
+This project, formerly called "Pikmin fangame engine", is still under construction, so expect weird things to happen.
-You can find more info on Pikmin Fanon http://www.pikminfanon.com/Pikmin_fangame_engine or by contacting me, Espyo, via IRC on DarkMyst's #pikipedia, or via Discord on the Pikcord server.
+You can find more info on Pikmin Fanon http://www.pikminfanon.com/Pikifen or by contacting me, Espyo, via IRC on DarkMyst's #pikipedia, or via Discord on the Pikcord server.

 ===============
 1) Controls